all current participating mentor host farms with Rogue Farm Corps farmer training programs

 We will have a second housing option available this season, a tiny house that is also on the property.

-There is cell service and access to WIFI and our laundry/dryer.
-A list of basic food staples will be provided and resupplied throughout the season as well as access to food grown in the garden and all the peaches you can eat.
+There is cell service and access to WIFI and access to some herbs and harvest from the gardens, plus as many peaches as you can eat.
 No smoking, please be responsible about drinking.
 Visitors may be welcome but please check with us and others living on the farm beforehand.
 We love to share meals but are limited to our availability/schedules.
 Room and Board fee is $400 per month for the bus.
-The tiny house is $700 per month, with a $125 deposit.
+The tiny house is $800 per month, with a $125 deposit.

 EQUITY & INCLUSION